 Classifying injuries and managing cases

 If your employee waits to report an injury goes to their own doctor, you’ll have no way to help manage the injury case at the physician’s office.
 Most companies have their own occupational physician(s) where they send injured workers.
+This system functions best when one reports all injuries immediately.

 That’s because a company physician is less likely to administer unnecessary treatments/tests.
 They also already know the company and may know some of the processes and tasks that workers regularly perform.